seatable/seatable-scripts/manual/python/columns.md

 base.insert_column(table_name, column_name, column_type, column_key=None)
 ```

-`column_key` is the key of the previous column at the position to be inserted, if omitted, it will be appended as the last column by default
+* column_key: the key of column after which the new column will be inserted, it will be appended to the last column by default

-column_type please refer to [constants](constants.md)
+* column_type: please refer to [constants](constants.md)

 ##### Example